 10 Reasons to Review Your Life Insurance Policies Annually

-2. Beginning a new job
+3. You started a new job

-3. Starting a new business
+4.You’re starting a new business

-Whether you’ve opened a new online store or launched a brick-and-mortar commercial venture, your big investments probably came with a big loan or may be the result of a large personal contribution.
+Whether you’ve opened a new online store or launched a brick-and-mortar commercial venture, your big investments probably came with a big loan, or may be the result of a large personal contribution.

 If you had earmarked the savings you’ve since invested for inheritance, an additional life policy may be necessary to make up the difference and ensure your loved ones are provided for if you were to pass away.
 And if you took out a loan that your loved ones could be responsible for, you’ll want to know that you have enough life insurance to cover this new obligation.